 If you haven’t recently been cooking with turmeric then chances are your yellow nails are a fungal infection.
 In more serious cases, yellow nails could mean thyroid disease, lung disease, psoriasis or diabetes.

 If your nails have a bluish tint, then you may not be getting enough oxygen, which could mean you have a lung problem such as emphysema or some type of heart problem.

 If the surface of your nail is rippled, pitted or has tiny dents, it may be an early sign of psoriasis or inflammatory arthritis.
 It could also be attributed to eczema or a range of other conditions.
 Basically, see your GP if your nails are pitted.

 Cracked, brittle or split nails

 One of the more commonly reported nail problems – rough, splitting, cracked or brittle nails – can be linked to hypothyroidism but is more often due to repeated wetting and drying of your fingernails.
 Called onychoschizia, this condition can easily be overcome by applying lotions, using gloves when washing dishes or working with water and keeping your hands dry.
 If you have cracked yellow nails, you may have a fungal infection.

-Soft nails are usually caused by overexposure to overexposure to moisture or chemicals, such as detergents, cleaning fluids or nail treatments.
+Soft nails are usually caused by overexposure to moisture or chemicals, such as detergents, cleaning fluids or nail treatments.
 They could also be linked to a deficiency in B vitamins, calcium, iron or fatty acids.

-If your nails are peeling it is most likely due to external trauma, such as using your nail as a tool (think screwing, scraping, scratching).
+If your nails are peeling, it is most likely due to external trauma, such as using your nail as a tool (think screwing, scraping, scratching).
 It could also be an internal issue, such as iron deficiency.
 If your toenails are also peeling, it’s most likely internal and may require a visit to your GP or a simple diet change.
 If not, try wearing gloves while doing dishes – and quit using your nail as a screwdriver.

 Puffy nail fold